 Meredith has volunteered her time with the Northern Nevada Breastfeeding Coalition since moving to Nevada in 2012 and has held many roles.
 She is currently the Big Latch On Host.
 The coalition is where she met Emily and formed a partnership to help enhance the services she provides.

 Emily is a Speech-Language Pathologist specializing in infant feeding and swallowing disorders.
 She received her master’s degree from the University of Nevada, Reno in Speech-Language Pathology in 2014.
 She has extensive training and experience working with infants and parents to meet their feeding goals.
 She has worked in pediatric inpatient units and in NICUs at both Saint Mary’s Regional Medical Center and Renown Children’s Hospital here in Reno and at Doernbecher Children’s Hospital in Portland, OR.
-She currently works for Nevada Early Intervention Services as a Feeding Specialist providing services to the most fragile and medically complex infants, supporting families in their homes.
-She is a Community Faculty Member for the University of Nevada, Reno Department of Speech Pathology, mentoring graduate students in infant feeding and occasionally lecturing on the topic.
+She worked for Nevada Early Intervention Services for 7 years as a Feeding Specialist providing services to the most fragile and medically complex infants, supporting families in their homes.
+She has been a Community Faculty Member for the University of Nevada, Reno Department of Speech Pathology, mentoring graduate students in infant feeding and occasionally lecturing on the topic.

 After completing her Certified Lactation Counselor training in 2017, Emily realized just how important breastfeeding is to both the breastfeeding parent and the infant.
 She decided to pursue her passion and become an International Board Certified Lactation Consultant, the GOLD standard in lactation care.
-She is currently mentoring under Meredith to complete her required training hours to sit for the exam.
+She received 3 years of mentorship from Meredith and in July 2022 received the certification of IBCLC.

 Emily is a breastfeeding mother and an active member of the Northern Nevada Breastfeeding Coalition.